 It is highly recommended to set capacity reservations.
 Once you understand how much data you are ingesting into Azure Sentinel, you can set a capacity reservation that allows Microsoft to give you a discount on the amount of data that you are ingesting.
 You can use capacity reservation to help reduce your costs with Azure Sentinel.

-Now one important point to note here is, once you apply a discounted tier (200 GB/day for example), it’s set and you cannot go lower than 200 gigabytes today for the next 30 days.
+Now one important point to note here is, that once you apply a discounted tier (200 GB/day for example), it’s set and you cannot go lower than 200 gigabytes today for the next 30 days.
 So if you need to change it to something lower, you’ll have to wait 30 days.
 However, you can always raise it to the next level (300 GB/day for example) if you need without waiting for 30 days.

 Log Analytics workspace design

-Azure Sentinel uses a log analytics workspace underneath it to store your data.
+Microsoft Sentinel uses a log analytics workspace underneath it to store your data.

 So let’s talk about the different workspace designs that you can use with Azure Sentinel.